-An experimental school in Novosibirsk was designed as a potential prototype for a series of future district schools in Russia and an alternative to mass-produces Post-Soviet school types.
+An experimental school in Novosibirsk was designed as a potential prototype for a series of future district schools and an alternative to mass-produces socialist school types.
 The building has four simple yet refined red-brick façades and accentuated corner stairwells that create a distinct, unique character.

 Creating an impression of a solid brick block from the distance, the school “holds the fort” at the crossing of important district avenues and is surrounded by the well-landscaped plaza – a school park.
 At the same time, the school remains open to its context: through the interface of large windows and transparent entrance doors it interacts with the surrounding city both literally and metaphorically.